ponceoscarj/Thymectomy/Thymectomy_results.md

 5/7/2020

 The following documents should not be viewed without reading the article, especially the graphs and tables.
-The article will guide how to use this information.
+The article will clarify how to use all the information available in this site.

 ## Open Data